 Imagine a worst-case scenario.
-It could be hyperinflation—it takes a wheelbarrow of cash to buy a loaf of bread and you no longer have enough money to buy even a small item or piece of food.
-It could be a nuclear war, a devastating act of terrorism, an EMP attack—banks are shut down, cash is unavailable.
-Even in more temporary disasters such as an earthquake or a hurricane, cash could become rare or worthless if people are more interested in food and supplies.
+It could be hyperinflation, where it takes a wheelbarrow of cash to buy a loaf of bread and you no longer have enough money to buy anything.
+It could be nuclear war, a devastating act of terrorism, an EMP attack, or any other disaster where banks are shut down.
+If this happens, cash could become unavailable.
+Even in more temporary disasters such as earthquakes and hurricanes, cash could become useless if the people around you are more interested in food and supplies.
 How do you prepare for this?
 You’ll need barter and trade items.
 There are several options:

 Although PMs are a great thing to have as a part of your portfolio in order to protect your wealth, they might not be ideal in a survival scenario.
 If TSHTF, most people are going to be more interested in things they can use than gold and silver.
 On the other hand, many people believe in the intrinsic value of precious metals.
 In a survival situation, metals could emerge as a popular form of currency.
 This is why I recommend getting some metal, but don’t put all your eggs in one basket.
 It’s probably best to buy silver instead of gold because even small pieces of gold are too valuable to trade for any items you would want from your neighbors.
 Try a site like apmex.com where you can buy a roll of 20 American Silver Eagles.